 - (a) SFE(A) and SFE(PL).
-The privileges of an SFE on aeroplanes or powered-lift aircraft are to conduct in an FFS: - (1) skill tests and proficiency checks for the issue, revalidation or renewal of type ratings for multi-pilot aeroplanes or powered-lift aircraft, as applicable; - (2) proficiency checks for revalidation or renewal of IRs, provided that the SFE complies with the requirements in LIC.1010.IRE for the applicable aircraft category; - (3) skill tests for ATPL(A) issue; - (4) skill tests for MPL issue, provided that the examiner has complied with the requirements in LIC.925; - (5) assessments of competence for the issue, revalidation or renewal of an SFI certificate in the relevant aircraft category, provided that the examiner has completed at least 3 years as an SFE. - (b) SFE(H).
+The privileges of an SFE on aeroplanes or powered-lift aircraft are to conduct in an FFS or for the assessments in sub-paragraph (5) on the applicable FSTD; - (1) skill tests and proficiency checks for the issue, revalidation or renewal of type ratings for aeroplanes or powered-lift aircraft, as applicable; - (2) proficiency checks for revalidation or renewal of IRs if combined with the revalidation or renewal of a type rating, provided that the SFE has passed a proficiency check for the aircraft type, including the IR within the last 12 months; - (3) skill tests for ATPL(A) issue; - (4) skill tests for MPL issue, provided that the examiner has complied with the requirements laid down in LIC.925; and - (5) assessments of competence for the issue, revalidation or renewal of an SFI certificate in the relevant aircraft category, provided that the examiner has completed at least 3 years as an SFE(A) and has undergone specific training for the assessment of competence in accordance with LIC.1015(b). - (b) SFE(H).
 The privileges of an SFE for helicopters are to conduct in an FFS: - (1) skill tests and proficiency checks for the issue, revalidation and renewal of type ratings; and - (2) proficiency checks for the revalidation and renewal of IRs, provided that the SFE complies with the requirements in LIC.1010.IRE(b); - (3) skill tests for ATPL(H) issue; - (4) skill tests and proficiency checks for the issue, revalidation or renewal of an SFI(H) certificate, provided that the examiner has completed at least 3 years as an SFE.